 Creating a well-structured LOI is crucial for securing favorable lease terms.
 Use this comprehensive checklist to ensure you’ve covered all essential elements:

-3. Proposed lease term and commencement date: Specify the desired length of the lease and the anticipated start date of occupancy.
+- Proposed lease term and commencement date: Specify the desired length of the lease, including the possibility of various terms, i.e., perpetual leases if applicable.

 The Importance of Market Research and Due Diligence